lemillermicrosoft/skonsole/README.md

 ## Github Action

 Use this as a github action too.
+TODO

 ## Future Work